 A common source of acid mist is electrorefining and electrowinning used to produce high purity metals.
 Most conventional electrolysis plants used for metal recovery are what are considered “open” systems.
 A large bath of electrolyte with alternating planar anodes and cathodes across which a direct current is applied.
 During the electrolysis process, gases such as hydrogen and oxygen are generated at the anode.
 As these gases rise to the surface of the electrolyte, they burst resulting in acid mist.
 The result is a toxic and harmful environment for employees and visitors.
 In addition, acid mist is extremely corrosive and significantly reduces the functional life of all the factory parts that are exposed to it.
 According to a National Occupational Hazard Survey, a nationwide observational survey conducted in a sample of nearly 5,000 establishments in America, close to 500,000 workers are exposed to sulfuric acid.
 In order to comply with occupational exposure regulations, industrial processes have to be continuously reviewed.
 New strategies are being utilized by governments, industry and researchers to reduce or eliminate the risk of exposure to carcinogenic acid mist.
 Many companies are moving towards lean and green manufacturing that ensures a safe environment for workers while minimizing the environmental impact of their operations.

-Different from conventional electrowinning plants, emew electrowinning technology by Electrometals offers a safe, efficient, patented technology that solves the problem of acid mist.
+Different from conventional electrowinning plants, emew electrowinning technology offers a safe, efficient, patented technology that solves the problem of acid mist.
 In emew systems the electrowinning process is conducted in completely enclosed cylindrical cells.
 The gases evolved in the electrowinning process are flushed from the cells by the upward flow of electrolyte and back to the feed tank that is equipped with a mist eliminator.
 This approach completely eliminates acid mist for enhanced health, safety and environmental benefits.

 What Additional Benefits Does emew Offer in Addition to Acid Mist Removal?